 The major performance criteria for the converter are efficiency, and to a lesser extent, load regulation.
-Efficiency, load regulation and line regulation performance are demonstrated in the following Figures.
+Efficiency, load regulation, and line regulation performance are demonstrated in Figures 18 through 20.

 As expected, the output voltage varies considerably with line and load when compared to an equivalent converter with a closed loop feedback.
-However, for applications where tight regulation is not required, such as those applications that use downstream DC/DC converters, this design approach is viable.
+However, for applications where tight regulation is not required, such as those applications that use downstream DC/DC converters, this design approach is acceptable.